This is a guide to Nagoya, the perfect place to enjoy an ordinary day in an ordinary city in Japan.

 Einstein was right – everything is relative.

-Anyway, the Nagoya Castle is probably the most long-established landmark and was built at the beginning of the Edo Period in the 16th century.
+Anyway, Nagoya Castle is probably the most long-established landmark.
+It was built at the beginning of the Edo Period in the 16th century.

 Since many castle buildings were destroyed in the air raids of 1945, it was reconstructed between 1957 and 1959.
-Be aware that the castle’s main keep is scheduled to be reconstructed by late 2022, therefore it’s been closed since May 2018.
+Be aware that the castle’s main keep is scheduled to be reconstructed by late 2022.

 However, the main palace was recently rebuilt and can be accessed – as well as some of the towers.